 Early Notables of the Bome family (pre 1700)

-Another 49 words (4 lines of text) are included under the topic Early Bome Notables in all our PDF Extended History products and printed products wherever possible.
+.
+"He set out for London 25 Aug.
+1701, and after spending some months in the strenuous study of English, he opened his school in February...
+Another 131 words (9 lines of text) are included under the topic Early Bome Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bome family to the New World and Oceana

 Some of the first settlers of this family name were: